HorizenOfficial/zendoo-cctp-lib/README.md

 1. commitments should be opaque to Mc/Sc; no tree structural stuff should be in control of Mc/Sc, except maybe tree height; ideally Mc/sc should not even know it's a Merkle tree
 2. make explicit quantities like fields/proofs sizes, in order to static assert on and make sure hashing works as expected
 3. (by Algaro) explicitly list quantities zendooCctp works on (e.g. amount, pubKey, nonce)
 4. (by Algaro) make single function for each tx type (fwds, btr, certs)
-5. (by Algaro) main class should be called scTxCommitment.

 ## Tentative interface
 ZendooCctp should contain references to the following objects: